 - Garden Restaurant Contact: Thenpathi,Sirkazhi, Tamil Nadu 609110

-- Nellukadai Mariamman Koil: Nellukadai Mariamman Temple has located at Nagapattinam.According to legend, Mariamman appeared in the dream of a rice trader and asked him to build a shrine for him.
-He constructed a beautiful temple in Nagapattinam and started offering prayers.
+- Nellukadai Mariamman Koil: Nellukadai Mariamman Temple is at Nagapattinam.
+Interestingly, Mariamman appeared in the dream of a rice trader and asked him to build a shrine for him.
+He then constructed a beautiful temple in Nagapattinam and started offering prayers.

 - Sri Mullaivananathar temple: The fame of this temple rests largely upon the Goddess Shri Garbharakshambika (an avatar of Goddess Parvati) who offers protection to, the human embryo.
-And it is no wonder that this temple draws worshippers from all sects.Lord Shiva in this Sthalam is called as Mullaivananathar and the Ambika is called Karparakshambigai.The other presiding deity is Lord Mullaivana Nathar.
+And it is no wonder that this temple draws worshippers from all sects.
+Also, Lord Shiva in this Sthalam is famous as Mullaivananathar and the Ambika as Karparakshambigai.
+Another presiding deity is Lord Mullaivana Nathar.

 - Sikkal Singaravelan Temple: Sikkal Singara Velan Temple is one of the most popular Hindu temples dedicated to Lord Muruga and a contender for the unofficial seventh Padaiveedu of Muruga, along with the popular Arupadaiveedu (six abodes of Lord Muruga).
 Devotees also belive that Lord Murugan had got his Vel (weapon) from his divine mother at Sikkal, to kill the asura.

 MSR Muralidharan says

 Thanks for the Team for Uploaded Such Beautiful Guidance….!!